nmack41/db_lookup/README.md

 ## Logging

-ChatDB uses [Logfire](https://github.com/logfire-sh/logfire) for logging (via `pydantic-ai`).
+DBdex uses [Logfire](https://github.com/logfire-sh/logfire) for logging (via `pydantic-ai`).
-Check [here](https://logfire.pydantic.dev/docs/#logfire) for how to authorize and configure your Logfire project to receive logs from ChatDB.
+Check [here](https://logfire.pydantic.dev/docs/#logfire) for how to authorize and configure your Logfire project to receive logs from DBdex.

 Use the `--debug` CLI option to show logs in the console.